ioccc-src/winner/2013/morgan2/README.md

 ### Strategy

-* Try to minimize the number of dominos revealed in the stack.
+* Try to minimize the number of dominoes revealed in the stack.
 The lower the number, the higher the bonus.
 * Each domino is unique and all combination of colors exists, so keep track of what is already place and what is left.